nvoronetskiy/ImGuiColorTextEdit/README.md

 ## Credits

+This version of ImGuiColorTextEdit was written from scratch by [Johan A. Goossens](https://github.com/goossens).

-Thank you [Omar Cornut](https://github.com/ocornut/imgui) for creating Dear ImGui in the first place.
+Thank you to [Omar Cornut](https://github.com/ocornut/imgui) for creating Dear ImGui in the first place.
 Without you, this editor would not exist.

 I owe a great deal of gratitude to [Balázs Jákó](https://github.com/BalazsJako/ImGuiColorTextEdit)